Service Barrie (705) 726-4242ServiceBarrie@barrie.ca

 Passengers can transfer routes at any point where two routes connect.
 Passengers must request a transfer when they first board the bus if they require a transfer to continue along their route.
 When boarding a bus with a transfer, passengers must scan the barcode transfer ticket on the fare box.
 If, for any reason the fare box scan option is not available, passengers must then present the transfer to the Operator unfolded and date-side up for inspection.
 Transfers must NOT be placed in the fare box.

-A transfer is valid for one hour (60 minutes) from the time of issue and is valid as part of one continuous trip from origin to destination.
+A transfer is valid for 75 minutes from the time of issue and is valid as part of one continuous trip from origin to destination.
 Please retain your transfer if you need to travel on multiple buses to arrive at your destination.

 Transfers are non-transferable and have no cash value.